List of federal political parties in Canada

 The Senate of Canada is Canada's unelected upper chamber.
 It currently has three non-party parliamentary groups: the Independent Senators Group (ISG), the Canadian Senators Group (CSG), and the Progressive Senate Group (PSG).
 These three groups do not share a formal ideology, platform, or membership in any one political party; the caucuses primarily serve to provide organizational support and better leverage parliamentary resources.
 Conservative senators remain formally affiliated with the Conservative Party of Canada.[4][5]

-Name Founded Ideology Facilitator / Leader Senators as of 2023 Most senators
+Name Founded Ideology Facilitator / Leader Senators in 2024 Most senators

 Independent Senators Group